qpliu/esolang/intercal/README.md

 the array elements contain `#0`.

 The C-INTERCAL documentation says that spaces cannot be added inside a keyword or a decimal number in an INTERCAL program.
+Apparently C-INTERCAL has no problems with spaces within numbers (labels, variables, constants).
 In section 4.1 of the 1973 and 1996 document, the only restriction on spaces is that no word of a statement identifier (`DO`, `PLEASE`, or `PLEASE DO`) may contain any spaces.
 In order to follow the original documents more closely, this implementation allows spaces anywhere except within `DO` or `PLEASE`, or within overpunches, i.e. `c<BACKSPACE><SPACE><BACKSPACE>/` will not be recognized as change.

 Since the errors in section 7 does not include the actual error messages, and the messages for errors other than 000, 123, 275, and 436 are not